TALP-UPC/saga/README.md

 Modifying SAGA
 ---------------

-The `work/dicc` directory contains the dictionaries that change SAGA behaviour for the Spanish variants.
+The `dicc` directory contains the dictionaries that change SAGA behaviour for the Spanish variants.
 These dictionaries can be modified to customize the phonetic transcriptions as desired.
-Each of the `work/dicc` directories contains a README file, describing the additional SAGA command line options needed.
+Each of the `dicc` directories contains a README file, describing the additional SAGA command line options needed.

 SAGA source code is available under the `src` directory.